-Many foreigners move to Switzerland for its high life quality, outdoor Swiss lifestyle, and good salaries and jobs, despite the notoriously high cost of living in Switzerland.
+Many foreigners move to Switzerland for its high life quality, outdoor Swiss lifestyle, and good salaries; that’s despite the notoriously high cost of living in Switzerland.

-Preparing your move to Switzerland requires a long checklist to arrange immigration, accommodation, education, childcare, insurance, and utilities, while other factors must be organized soon after you move to Switzerland, including compulsory registrations with the local authorities, getting a social security and tax number, organizing mandatory Swiss health insurance and getting a TV license.
+Preparing your move to Switzerland requires a long checklist.
+You need to arrange immigration, accommodation, education, childcare, insurance, and utilities.
+Other factors must be organized soon after you move to Switzerland, including compulsory registrations with the local authorities, getting social security, and tax number, organizing mandatory Swiss health insurance and getting a TV license.

 In this guide, we explain all the necessary preparations and legal arrangements required for moving to Switzerland.
 The checklist includes: